-Cal Grants are for students who are pursuing an undergraduate degree or vocational or career training, and do not have to be repaid [Education Code § 69432.9].
+A Cal Grant is money for college that does not have to be paid back [Education Code § 69432.9].
 To qualify, a student must meet the eligibility and financial requirements as well as any minimum grade point average (GPA) requirements.
 Cal Grants can be used at any University of California, California State University or California Community College.
 Some independent/private and career colleges or technical schools in California also take Cal Grants.

-Students must complete and submit either a Free Application for Federal Student Aid (FAFSA) or CA Dream Act Application (CADAA) to apply for financial aid.
-In order to assist students to apply for financial aid, all grade 12 students are automatically considered a Cal Grant applicant and each grade 12 student's GPA will be submitted to the California Student Aid Commission ("CSAC") electronically by a school or school district official.
-Students must also complete and submit either a Free Application for Federal Student Aid (FAFSA) or CA Dream Act Application (CADAA).
+In order to assist students apply for financial aid, all grade 12 students are automatically considered a Cal Grant applicant and each grade 12 student's GPA will be submitted to the

+California Student Aid Commission ("CSAC") electronically by a school or school district official.
 A student, or the parent/guardian of a student under 18 years of age, may complete a form to indicate that he/she does not wish for the school to electronically send CASC the student's GPA.

 Until a student turns 18 years of age, only the parent/guardian may opt out the student.
 Once a student turns 18 years of age, only the student may opt himself/herself out, and can opt in if the parent/guardian had previously decided to opt out the student.
-Please see your College Academic Counselor or a school site administrator for a copy of the Cal Grant Opt-Out Form.

-Senior Regional Managers of Post Secondary Pathways will prepare all Cal Grant GPA spreadsheets and deliver to their site teams by September 1st.
-Site teammates (typically counselors) should upload these spreadsheets to Webgrants by October 1st.
+Senior Regional Managers of Post Secondary Support will prepare all Cal Grant GPA spreadsheets and deliver to their site teams by October 1st.
+Site teammates (typically counselors) should upload these spreadsheets to Webgrants by November 1st.